Kew Gardens Hills, Queens: Geography

-Adjacent neighborhoods include Forest Hills to the west, Hillcrest to the east, Briarwood to the south, and Queensboro Hill to the north.
+Adjacent neighborhoods include Forest Hills to the west, Hillcrest and Pomonok to the east, Briarwood to the south, and Queensboro Hill to the north.

 History

 Early settlement

 In the northwestern part of the neighborhood was the location of the 120 acre Spring Hill Farm.
 The farm was part of the Francis Lewis estate during colonial times.
-By 1762 the farm was owned by Colonel Thomas Willet, High Sheriff of Flushing, and was sold to Cadwallader Colden, lieutenant governor for the Province of New York.
+By 1762 the farm was owned by Colonel Thomas Willet, High Sheriff of Flushing, and was sold to Cadwallader Colden, lieutenant governor for the province of New York.
 In 1763 Colden built the Spring Hill House on the property.
 In 1783 the property was confiscated by the government because Cadwallader's son David was a loyalist to the monarchy.
 By 1894 the Durkee family owned the property and sold it to the Cedar Grove Cemetery Corporation.
 The Spring Hill House became the office of the Cedar Grove Cemetery, until the house was later destroyed by a fire.

 In the 19th century the area of Kew Gardens Hills was known as Head of the Fly, for its location at the headwaters of the Flushing Creek (or Flushing River).
 Fly or vly, being the Dutch word for swamp.
 One of the oldest roads through the area was called the Vleigh Road, and still exists today as Vleigh Place.

 Timothy Jackson operated a horse boarding stable near where the intersection of Park Drive East and Union Turnpike, or the Kew Gardens Interchange is today.
 On what is now the Jamaica subway yard was previously a horse race course, built by Timothy Jackson, and was known as Whitepot Race & Track.
 Although the train yard is not in Jamaica, it is named Jamaica because the yard feeds the subway lines which begin (or end) in Jamaica.
 This area was an extension of Timothy Jackson's Willow Glen Farm for which the farmhouse was located south of Union Turnpike in the neighborhood of Jamaica that is now called Briarwood.
 In the 1750s, William Furman was the owner of the farm he named Willow Glen.
 Today Willow Lake, at the southern end of Flushing Meadows–Corona Park, retains the Willow name.